-Some things to remember before we start:
+Here are some key things to remember before we get started…

 When do you pack your hospital bag?